Getting Disability Benefits for a Child With Epilepsy

 Getting Help From an Attorney

-Trying to prove your child's condition fits into Social Security's definition for disability can be difficult and time-consuming, especially for a parent who is caring for a disabled child.
-It may be helpful to talk about your child's case with a disability attorney who is experienced in representing children.
+Trying to prove your child's condition fits into Social Security's definition of disability can be difficult and time-consuming—especially for a parent caring for a disabled child.
+It might be helpful to discuss your child's case with a disability attorney experienced in representing children's SSI claims.

 Talk to a Disability Lawyer